 Conclusion

-If you are uncomfortable with installing outdoor speakers yourself, you can call a professional electrician to do the installation for you.
-This is usually very affordable and can save you a lot of frustration, especially if working with cabled speakers.
-If you do choose to install the outdoor speakers on your own, be sure to read the instructions thoroughly and plan out how you will run the cable through the walls before you start.
+If you are uncomfortable installing outdoor speakers, you can call a professional electrician to do the installation for you.
+This is usually very affordable and can save you much frustration, especially when working with cabled speakers.
+If you choose to install the outdoor speakers on your own, read the instructions thoroughly and plan how you will run the cable through the walls before you start.

 Great article.
 Buying outdoor speakers is the first challenge…then installing and setup is a completely different monster.